 Helen Frisby is an Honorary Research Associate at the University of Bristol, and also works at UWE, Bristol.
 Her PhD was on Victorian funerals, and she researches, writes and speaks on the history of death, dying and bereavement.
 She is a Council member of the Folklore Society, and Secretary of the Association for the Study of Death & Society.

-This event is part of the Life, Death and the Rest Festival 2020
+This event has sold out, however you may find other events of interest as part of the Life, Death and the Rest Festival 2020

 Visiting Arnos Vale

 We have free parking on site, and cycle racks available.
 There is an accessible parking space outside each chapel.
 Further information can be found on our Visiting Arnos Vale page.

 Tickets are issued via email upon booking.
 No need to print them out; you can show them to a team member on your electronic device and we will have a list of ticket holders available.
 We regret that we cannot exchange, refund or transfer tickets unless the event in question has been cancelled or rescheduled by Arnos Vale.
 If the event is cancelled you will be notified by email.